+Rainwater fittings

-Rainwater fittings Repair category 2 Notes Sections were noted to be weathered and corroded.
+Repair category 2

+Notes Corroding sections were noted.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
-No view was possible of the parapet arrangements and, accordingly, no comment can be made on their condition or otherwise.
-These areas should be regularly checked for leakage and cleared of debris to prevent damp ingress and rot related defects which can be common in this type of building.